How to Get Rid of Blackheads for Good with Targeted Products, Home Remedies, and PM Skincare

 DIY Anti-Blackhead Treatments

 We love a good DIY – especially when it comes to skin.
 If you’re feeling creative, mix up a few home remedies.
-Try a mask containing charcoal, turmeric, baking soda, or honey, or simply try a few spot treatments.
-Share your pure beauty selfies with us on the ‘gram to let us know how you’re staying blackhead-free in 2019!
+Try a mask containing charcoal, turmeric, baking soda, or honey, or try a few spot treatments.
+Share your pure beauty selfies with us on the ‘gram to let us know how you’re staying blackhead-free!

 Charcoal

-Detoxifying, clarifying for very oily areas, and naturally brightening on the skin.
-Can also be used as a spot treatment on blackheads, to pull debris from the pores.
+It detoxifies, clarifies very oily areas, and naturally brightens the skin.
+It can also be used as a spot treatment on blackheads to pull debris from the pores.

 Turmeric

-Clarifies pores, gently exfoliates and imparts a warm glow for olive and deeper complexions.
+It clarifies pores, gently exfoliates, and adds a warm glow for olive and deeper complexions.

 Honey

-Naturally antibacterial, soothing, and balancing but also loosens clogged pores to release dead skin and trapped oil.
+Naturally antibacterial, soothing, and balancing, it also loosens clogged pores to release dead skin and trapped oil.

 Tea Tree Oil